achla95/achla95.github.io/content/HackTheBox-Precious.md

 ![image text](/second_capture_burpsuite.png)

-We see and bunch of informations looking at the end an interesting info alerts me :
+We see and bunch of information looking at the end an interesting info alerts me :
 ![image text](/third_capture_burpsuite.png)